cciglesiasmartinez/auth-service/README.md

 - Java 22
 - Maven
-- Redis (for verification codes, refresh tokens and )
+- Redis (for verification codes, recovery codes and refresh tokens)
 - MySQL or any relational DB for user persistence
+- SMTP mail service (for registration code and recover password code delivery)
 - Google OAuth2 credentials (optional)

 ### Run the Application